oliverbebber/aws-bootcamp-cruddur-2023/journal/week4.md

 # Connect to Prod - RDS via Gitpod

-In order to connect to the RDS instance we need to provide our Gitpod IP and whitelist for inbound traffic on port 5432 (this port number is the default but may be changed to another port number for additional security).
+In order to connect to the RDS instance we need to provide our Gitpod IP and create an allow list for inbound traffic on port 5432 (this port number is the default but may be changed to another port number for additional security).

 Note: Security through obscurity should **not** be used on its own.
 However, security through obscurity can provide an additional layer of protection while taking a defense in depth approach.